joshRpowell/dockerizing_rails/_assignments/assignment_05.md

 # Assignment 5 - Integrating Postgres
 Before we start, let's clean up.
 Make sure to stop all containers and delete them.
-Either use `docker container prune` (if you don't care about any of the containers on your system) or `docker container ls -a` and `docker container rm`
+Either use `docker container ls -a` and `docker container rm` OR `docker container prune` (*if you don't care about any of the containers on your system*)

 ## Configuring the application
 Currently, our Rails app is using SQLite as a DBMS.
 We're going to switch to PostgresSQL and need to update our `database.yml`.
 An updated `database.yml` can be found in the `config` directory